aliseramirez/Alise/README.md

 # Hello, World!
 I'm Alise 👋🏽

-I am a Data Scientist who is impassioned about providing impact through data and mentoring to make transitioning into tech more accessible.
-My skills are centered around statistical analytics and machine learning with SQL and Python.
+My name is Alise Otilia Ramírez and I am an Afro-Latina on a mission to make tech (data) careers more accessible!
+I have a non-traditional background, but I think that gives me an edge in the interdisciplinary field of data science!
+I am on a journey of finding my place in data, and often share anecdotes of my personal experiences, advice, and inspiration for those transitioning into the field through blogs and tweets.
+I am open to projects, speaking gigs and mentorship.

 ## Connect with me!